 The beneficiary of a blind trust has no knowledge of what's done inside the trust or when, so the trustee of the trust is freed from the rules pertaining to restricted stock or other trading limitations that can be imposed on the investment decisions of politicians and other elected officials.
 The beneficiaries can focus on other tasks, explains Annuity.org.

 Blind trusts were created because it may be possible for someone to find out what assets are placed inside a traditional trust through a search of public records or other data that contain this information.
 But blind trusts don't disclose this information.
 They're therefore often used by people who come into large sums of money, such as lottery winnings or an inheritance.

 This can prevent jealousy among family members and friends and it can also protect the beneficiary from predators and scammers.
 These trusts can provide standard estate planning benefits such as protection from creditors and estate taxes, depending upon how the trust is set up.

 Taxation of Blind Trusts

-Like all other types of trusts, blind trusts can either be set up as pass-through entities or can be taxed at the trust level, with the money to pay the taxes coming out of the trust.
+Blind trusts can also benefit beneficiaries based on their tax status.
+Trusts are often used as part of a comprehensive tax strategy by families and individuals.
+They can either be set up as pass-through entities or they can be taxed at the trust level, with the money to pay the taxes coming out of the trust.
 Either way, the owner/beneficiary ultimately foots the tax bill for the investment income generated by the trust assets.

 Mark Cussen has more than 17 years of experience in the financial industry.
 He received his B.S. in English from the University of Kansas and became a Certified Financial Planner in 2001.
 He has published financial educational articles on such websites as Investopedia and Money Crashers.
 He also provides financial education and counseling for members of the U.S. military and their families.